pzivich/Delicatessen/docs/Built-in Equations.rst

 Causal Inference
 =============================

-This next section describes available estimators for the causal mean.
-These estimators all rely on specific identification conditions to be able to interpret the estimate of the mean (or mean difference) as an estimate of the causal mean.
-For information on these assumptions, I recommend this `this paper <https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC2652882/>`_ as a general introduction.
+This next section describes available estimators for the average causal effect.
+These estimators all rely on specific identification conditions to be able to interpret the mean difference as an estimate of the causal mean.
+For information on these assumptions, I recommend this `this paper <https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC2652882/>`_ as an introduction.

-This section procedures that the identification conditions have been previously deliberated, and the causal mean is identified and is estimable (see `arXiv2108.11342 <https://arxiv.org/abs/2108.11342>`_ or `arXiv1904.02826 <https://arxiv.org/abs/1904.02826>`_ for more information on this concept).
+This section proceeds under the assumption that the identification conditions have been previously deliberated, and the average causal effect is identified and is estimable (see `arXiv2108.11342 <https://arxiv.org/abs/2108.11342>`_ or `arXiv1904.02826 <https://arxiv.org/abs/1904.02826>`_ for more information on estimability).

-With that aside, let's proceed through the available estimators of the causal means.
+With that aside, let's proceed through the available estimators of the causal mean.
 In the following examples, we will use the generic data example here, where :math:`Y(a)` is independent of :math:`A` conditional on :math:`W`.
 Below is a sample data set